 To complement your eyelid surgery, you may want to consider additional procedures offered at the Aesthetic Surgery Center, such facial implants, BOTOX® Cosmetic injections, and laser skin resurfacing.
 Dr. Newman can help create a treatment plan based on what you hope to achieve.

 Patients typically undergo general anesthesia during blepharoplasty to make the procedure as comfortable as possible.
-The procedure lasts one to three hours, depending on the extent of surgery.
+The procedure lasts one to two hours, depending on the extent of surgery.

 During lower eyelid surgery, the incision is usually made just beneath the lower eyelashes.
 The surgeon trims away excess skin, tightens underlying muscle tissue, and can remove or reposition fatty tissue.
 The incisions are then closed.
 For patients who do not require extensive adjustments, lower blepharoplasty can sometimes be performed with an incision on the inside of the eyelid.